-The studies in this section reflect the effect of the Baby Friendly Initiative in increasing breastfeeding rates.
+The studies in this section reflect the effect of the Baby Friendly Initiative in supporting feeding and relationship building.
 For further information on going Baby Friendly, see our accreditation section.

 The effect of family policies and public health initiatives on breastfeeding initiation among 18 high-income countries: a qualitative comparative analysis research design

 This study explored the effects of macro-level factors – welfare state policies and public health initiatives – on breastfeeding initiation among eighteen high-income countries.
 It found that the most common pathway leading to high breastfeeding initiation was a combination of conditions including a high percentage of women in parliament, a low national cesarean section rate, and either low family spending, high rates of maternity leave, or high rates of women working part-time.
 The most common pathway leading to low breastfeeding initiation included the necessary condition of low national adherence to the Baby-Friendly Hospital Initiative.
 The findings highlight the need for action across government, healthcare and community levels in order to increase breastfeeding rates.

 Lubold, AM, (2017).
 The effect of family policies and public health initiatives on breastfeeding initiation among 18 high-income countries: a qualitative comparative analysis research design, International Breastfeeding Journal, https://doi.org/10.1186/s13006-017-0122-0

 Room for improvement in breastmilk feeding after very preterm birth in Europe: Results from the EPICE cohort